script-fu/artbox/content/hub/docs/folder/Installation.md

 BUILD_GEGL="true"       # Set to "false" to skip building GEGL BUILD_FORK="artbox"     # Set to "gimp"  to build GIMP instead

-# Find the directory where this script is located
+# This automatically finds the directory where this script is located
 SCRIPT_DIR="$(dirname "$(realpath "$0")")"

-# Save the initial directory to return to it later
+# This saves the initial directory to return to it later
 INITIAL_DIR="$(pwd)"

 # Load the environment variables